maximousblk/deno_nightly_test/README.md

 **How can this issue be fixed?**

 You can install unzip via `brew install unzip` on MacOS or `apt-get install unzip -y` on Linux.

-## Disclaimer

-**HERE BE DRAGONS**

-This is an unofficial repository that provides nightly builds for [Deno](https://deno.land/).

-It goes without saying but, **DO NOT** use these binaries in any production environments.
-They are untested and will probably have bugs.

-Any issues related to Deno do not belong here.
-If there is an issue with the build process used in this repo, be my guest.

 ## License